DavidGomezCabeza/CheShImP/README.md

   Toggle button to switch all the spectroscopic data to be shown in magnitude mode or the real part of the complex number which can then be phase corrected (more details in section 12).

   ### 12.- Phase (0 and 1) and base-line correction

   ### 13.- CSI Display and Voxel Selection
+  This panel will show the main spectroscopic image, which can be overlayed on top of a proton image (see section 7), or alternatively over an intensity colour grid (see section 21).
+Also, it is in this panel where you, the user, can select specific voxels from the grid to display spectra in panels 15, 16 and 17.

   ### 14.- CSI Colour Grid Displays (non-interactive)
+  This panel will show the main spectroscopic image, generally on its own or over the intensity colour grid (see sections 22 and 23).
+This display does NOT allow voxel selection.

   ### 15.- Real Component Plot for Selected Voxel (fft as default)
+  Panel that displays the Fourier transform real part of a voxel selected in panel 13.
+It is non-interactive.
+If the button from section 20 is clicked, then the panel will show the FID's real part.

   ### 16.- Imaginary Component Plot for Selected Voxel (fft as default)
+  Panel that displays the Fourier transform imaginary part of a voxel selected in panel 13.
+It is non-interactive.
+If the button from section 20 is clicked, then the panel will show the FID's imaginary part.

   ### 17.- Magnitude or Phased Spectra Plot for Selected Voxel
+  Panel that displays the Fourier transformed data selected from a voxel in panel 13 in magnitude or phase corrected mode.
+This plot is interactive.

   ### 18.- Restart GUI for New Experiment
   Press the button to close the current GUI and open it again from scratch to start analysing a new set of images without interference from the previous one.